alvar-freude/Posemo/README.md

 ```

-For more examples see the modules in `lib/PostgreSQL/SecureMonitoring/Checks` and the base class `PostgreSQL::SecureMonitoring::Checks` (in [lib/PostgreSQL/SecureMonitoring/Checks.pm](lib/PostgreSQL/SecureMonitoring/Checks.pm)).
+For a lot more examples see the [full documentation about writing modules](pod/PostgreSQL/SecureMonitoring/Manual/CheckModules.pod), the existing modules in [lib/PostgreSQL/SecureMonitoring/Checks](lib/PostgreSQL/SecureMonitoring/Checks) and the base class `PostgreSQL::SecureMonitoring::Checks` (in [lib/PostgreSQL/SecureMonitoring/Checks.pm](lib/PostgreSQL/SecureMonitoring/Checks.pm)).

-More documentation is on my TODO list … ;-)

-### Users
+### PostgreSQL Roles

-Posemo needs two users: one superuser as owner of all check functions (or beginning with PostgreSQL 10.0: a user, which is member of `pg_monitor`) and an unprivileged user, which only can call the check functions.
+Posemo needs two roles (users): one superuser as owner of all check functions (or beginning with PostgreSQL 10.0: a user, which is member of `pg_monitor`) and an unprivileged user, which only can call the check functions.
+You can create this users at installation time automatically or manually by yourself.
+Each role should have the most least privileges.

 ## Installation